World Circular Economy Forum 2017

 In case you are interested in partnering or organising a side event, please let us know.

-Call for marketplace hosts
+Call for marketplace hosts has closed

 The World Circular Economy Forum 2017 consists of 17 plenary and parallel sessions showcasing circular economy solutions for business cities and finance.
 Two days of discussions, networking, workshops, side events and business excursions.